Revitalize the Randall!

-The Randall Museum is a San Francisco Recreation and Park Department community center that offers vibrant science, environment and arts learning experiences.
-The Randall is an important complement to our city’s major science institutions as it offers hands-on learning accessible to all through free admission and low-cost classes.
+The Randall Museum is a San Francisco Recreation and Park Department community center that offers vibrant science, nature and art experiences for all ages.
+The Randall is an important complement to our city’s major science institutions as it offers hands-on learning that is accessible to all through free admission and low-cost classes.

-Randall Museum Friends launched the Revitalize the Randall campaign to raise $8 million dollars; it has now secured 85% of this goal.
-Much needed facility upgrades will be funded by a $5.5 million Nature Education Facilities Program grant from the State of California.
-Philanthropic funds will refresh and expand interactive learning experiences and exhibits.
-As a result, the Randall will offer the best possible visitor experience when it re-opens its doors early 2017.
+Randall Museum Friends launched the Revitalize the Randall campaign to expand the Randall’s footprint and programming capabilities.
+The campaign to raise $8 million dollars has secured 95% of this goal.
+Much-needed facility upgrades will be funded by a $5.5 million Nature Education Facilities Program grant from the State of California.
+Additional donations will go to refresh and expand interactive learning experiences and exhibits.
+As a result, the Randall will offer the best possible visitor experience when it reopens in 2017.

 Some highlights of our planned improvements include:

-- A distinctive Lobby that will welcomes visitors and showcases changing exhibits
+- A distinctive Lobby will welcomes visitors and showcase changing exhibits

-- The Garage, a brand new STEM lab, will feature hands-on experimentation opportunities with state-of-the-art technological tools
+- The Garage, a brand new STEM lab, will feature hands-on experimentation opportunities using state-of-the-art technological tools

 - Natural Sciences Lab will encourage visitors to look deeper into nature using the scientific method in an expanded and renovated setting

-- The Buckley Redwood Room will host a variety of groups and special events in a stunning setting; revenue will be re-invested in programming
+- The Buckley Redwood Room will host a variety of groups and special events in a stunning setting; revenue will be reinvested into programming

-- The Grove – this sculptural tree wall will showcase specimens and artifacts while housing raptors in its branches
+- The Grove, a sculptural tree wall, will showcase specimens and artifacts, while housing raptors in its branches

-- Café Josephine – a new food concession will allow for longer, more enjoyable visits and feature healthy fare.
+- Café Josephine, a new food concession featuring healthy, locally-sourced fare, will allow for longer, more enjoyable visits

-- The Ceramics Lab – our enlarged and refurbished ceramics studio will offer more varied classes in a roomier environment.
+- The Ceramics Lab – enlarged and refurbished to offer more varied classes in a roomier environment

-We hope you will be a part of this once-in-a-generation opportunity and help us close our campaign gap with a generous gift.
+We hope you will be a part of this once-in-a-generation opportunity to revitalize our treasured family museum by making a generous gift to help close our campaign gap.
 With your support, future generations of scientists, engineers, artists, and environmental stewards will get their start at the Randall.